 Do Federal or States Determine Unemployment Benefit Amounts?

 In most cases, states determine and supply unemployment benefits.
 This is why eligibility and pay differ from state to state.
-There are some unique cases
+There are some unique unemployment cases

 where the federal government will supplement unemployment benefits.
 If the country is experiencing a recession or a natural disaster that affects the country (COVID-19 being the most recent example